-Differs from State Police Senior Pilot by performance of more technical airborne law enforcement assignments and by increased frequency and broader scope of supervision over subordinates.
+Differs from State Police Senior Pilot by performance of more technical airborne law enforcement assignments and a greater degree of responsibility.

-Differs from State Police Deputy Command Pilot by the lack of responsibility for direct full-time, and comprehensive supervision over Master Pilots, Senior Pilots, and Pilots.
+Differs from State Police Command Pilot by the lack of supervisory responsibility and Unit management and oversight.

 EXAMPLES OF WORK: